 Buying or selling residential property will be one of the most important financial transactions you make.
-To be confident in your decision, contact us now to take advantage of our FREE pre-signing Contract advice now Townsville conveyancing lawyers
+To be confident in your decision it is important that you have an experienced property lawyer or conveyancer on your side to look after your interests.
+Contact us now to take advantage of our FREE pre-signing Contract advice.
+Townsville conveyancing lawyers

 It is important that you always seek legal advice before you sign the Contract to ensure that it meets your needs.
-The real estate agent will then send us a copy of the Contract once it has been signed by all parties.
+The real estate agent will then send a copy of the fully executed and dated Contract to all parties involved in the conveyancing matter.

 If the buyer decides not to proceed with the purchase, they may terminate the Contract by giving the seller notice in writing within the specified time frames.
-The buyer would then need to pay the seller a termination penalty of 0.25% of the purchase price.
+The seller is entitled to charge the buyer a termination penalty of 0.25% of the purchase price if the Contract is terminated in this time.

 Most Contracts will be subject to the buyer obtaining finance approval and/or satisfactory building and pest inspections by the dates nominated under the Contract.
 We will keep you updated in relation to the finance and building and pest inspection conditions.

-If you have a mortgage over the property, ensure you contact your bank and tell them you are selling and that we are acting for you.
+If you have a mortgage over the property, ensure you contact your bank early in the process, and advise them you are selling and that we are acting for you.

 You will need to sign a discharge authority for each mortgage to request the bank to prepare a release of each mortgage.
 Tell us once you have done this so we can liaise with your bank to arrange settlement.